 On the technology side, delivery channels including client portals, secure file transfer protocols (SFTP), and application programming interfaces (APIs), alongside data management tools such as big data warehouses and Artifical Intelligence (AI), offer increasing potential to all participants involved in the loan markets.
 But our point of view is that data and reporting are, first and foremost, a question of workflow, which technologies can then support or enable.

 Together, all of the forces that have brought data and reporting to the top of the agenda in the loan markets raise the bar for the collection of data, the trustworthiness of data, and the ways providers package data for delivery.
 In other words, sophisticated data technologies are not a cure-all.
 Focusing only on technology can sometimes become a distraction, with features that fail to match what end users need to accomplish.

 More Complexity, New Demands

 Factors such as the progressive rise of private credit and the maturity of the CLO market have played a significant role in raising the bar for loan reporting and data.
-Private debt assets under management (AUM) worldwide has almost tripled from $341bn in 2011 to $975bn as of September 2020, according to Preqin.
-Banks’ percentage share of participation in the leveraged loan market has stayed in the mid-teens since the Global Financial Crisis, per S&P data.
-The global CLO market is approaching USD 1 trillion, as reported in Bloomberg on May 28, 2021.
+Private debt assets under management (AUM) worldwide have more than quadrupled to $1.3 trillion between 2010 and 2022.1 Banks’ percentage share of participation in the leveraged loan market has stayed in the mid-teens since the Global Financial Crisis, per S&P data.2 The global CLO market is at roughly $1.3 trillion as of June 2023.3

 In other words, there are more investors with greater sophistication and aggressive demands for understanding how their loan assets are performing.
 As structures become more complex and layered, investors leverage data to inform their investment decisions and overall strategies.
 That trend is pushing the loan market to move towards real-time information and reconciliation.